wandb/docs/docs/tutorials/weave_models_registry.md

 ).get()
 # MAGIC: exchange chat_model and publish new version (no need to worry about other RAG components)
 RagModel.chat_model = new_chat_model
-# First publish new version so that in prediction we reference new version
+# First publish the new version so that it is referenced during predictions
 PUB_REFERENCE = weave.publish(RagModel, "RagModel")
 await RagModel.predict("When was the first conference on climate change?")
 ```